jeremyalan/trello-burndown/README.md

-**NOTE:** This project is not in any affiliated with the Trello product.
+**NOTE:** This project is not in any way affiliated with the Trello product.
 However, it's a great product, and if you use a digital Kanban board and have not used it, I strongly consider you check it out at http://trello.com.

 Background
 ----------